Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes: Galaxy Classification

-As already specified in the main body of paper, we may put the stellar halo shape in 2 main categories: twisted halos and twisted-stretched halos.
+As already specified in the main body of paper, we may put the stellar distribution shape in 2 main categories: twisted galaxies and twisted-stretched galaxies.
 While we present very few cases in the text, to make the picture clearer, here we present the radial profile of Axes/r ratio, angle of the min-inter-max eigenvectors with few fixed vectors and also the radial profile of the shape parameters $(s,q)$ for the entire of 25 galaxies in our sample.
 Also, to have an unambiguous association of angles at initial points, we demand that all of angles are initially less than 90 \rm{deg}.